GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/uma.md

 2. authorization script: script that is evaluated in order to grant/deny access;
 3. name: a human readable name to the UMA policy.

-The following section outlines how to define UMA policies from the Custom Script menu.
-The Custom Script page is accessed by navigating to `Configuration` > `Custom Scripts`.
+The following section outlines how to define UMA RPT Authorization policies from the Custom Script menu.
+The Custom Script page is accessed by navigating to `Configuration` > `Custom Scripts` > `UMA RPT Policies`.

 ![auth-policy](../img/uma/auth-policy.png)

-### UMA Policy Algorithm
+### UMA 2 RPT Authorization Policy Algorithm
-The UMA policy algorithm has two rules that must be followed:
+The UMA 2 policy algorithm has two rules that must be followed:

 1. UMA policies protect resources based on scopes.
 If a scope is protected by a policy, then the policy script must reutrn `true` in order to authorize access during RPT authorization.